Jerskine9912/centos-7-Harden/README.md

 #   - Moves the SSH port to a new allocation
 #   - Protects SSH from brute-force with Fail2Ban
 #   - Removes root SSH access
+#   - Installs and configures anti-virus and root-kit protection